viktoriakonya/CEU-DE1/Term1/Readme.md

         * What was the most sold product in the last month of the examined period (2015-03)?
         * Which product had the highest refund rate in the last month of the examined period (2015-03)?
         * How many days on average passed between the order and the refund issued in the past 3 months (2015-01 - 2015-03)?
-        * Which month did the we make the highest margin in 2014?
+        * Which month did the company make the highest margin in 2014?
     * Let's create a view showing the primary products added to the cart and the cross-sold products on yearly basis after the 4th product release (2014-02-05).
         * Which product was more often put into the cart first in 2014 and in 2015?
         * Which are the products that were sold together most often?